-Micro-internships are short-term, remote experiences in which students connect with professionals in the field to develop new knowledge and skills on a certain topic and career field of interest.
+Micro-internships are short-term, remote, or in-person experiences.
+Students can connect with professionals in their desired field to develop new knowledge and skills related to a career field of interest.

 For students, this is a chance to explore a particular industry or career while gaining practical skills and developing their network.
 These are short-term, remote, and more flexible opportunities to gain experience than a traditional internship.

 20 hours = $400

 40 hours = $800